Sewage Pollution Right to Know

 How discharges are reported to DEC

-POTWs and POSSs submit the Sewage Discharge Report Form (PDF, 602 KB) to DEC.
+POTWs and POSSs submit the Sewage Discharge Report Form (PDF, 1.1 MB) to DEC.
 The discharge reports submitted to DEC are forwarded to the Department of Health.

 More information about the discharge report form, form guidance and other resources are on the Sewage Discharge Reporting Toolbox web page.